Lollobar17/Network_Security_Lab/01_scenarios/01_network_scanning/report.md

 network-level monitoring.
 This gap will be addressed in the SIEM improvement roadmap by adding a dedicated network scanning detection rule integrated with a traffic monitoring layer.

+> [!TIP]
+> Key remediation recommendations:
+> Disable NetBIOS (port 139) if not required — it is a legacy protocol
+> with known security risks.
+Restrict SMB (port 445) to trusted hosts only.
+> Integrate a network monitoring tool such as Suricata to detect port scans.

 ---